Opinion: Jürgen Klopp's holistic approach the real winner | DW | 01.06.2019

 Klopp 'a fantastic human being'

-After the victory in Madrid, Virgil van Dijk said Klopp was "a fantastic coach... but he's a fantastic human being as well."
-His players mean more to Klopp, but the same is true of the coach to his players.
+After the victory in Madrid, Virgil van Dijk said Klopp was "a fantastic coach ... but he's a fantastic human being as well."
+Klopp's players mean a great deal to him, but the reverse is also true.
 These relationships have opened space for more.
 They have made this success possible.

-Fittingly, the man in the opposite dugout is very similar.
-Mauricio Pochettino believes the human leader is the one that is successful.
+Fittingly, the man who sat in the opposite dugout is very similar.
+Mauricio Pochettino believes that a leader needs to be human to be successful.
 His emotion on show after the club's unlikely semifinal victory against Ajax was an important moment.
 It was real.
 It was human.

 Klopp was the man lifting the trophy aloft, but his victory extends beyond the numbers in a results column.
 This was recognition of the human values that are often missing in football, the importance of the people in a community and the value of emotion.
 It was a moment for recognizing that it's people first, players second.